Families In Wild Multimedia: A Multimodal Database for Recognizing Kinship: Related Works

-Robinson~\etal introduced a large-scale image dataset to recognize family members in still imagery, the \ac{fiw} database~\cite{robinson2016families,robinson2018visual}. \ac{fiw}, containing 1,000 families, each with an average of 13 family photos, 5 family members, and 26 faces, has challenged researchers with various views of still-image kin-based tasks.
-Myriad methods demonstrated the ability of machinery to use still images to determine kinship in a pair or group of subjects (Section~\ref{sec:related:work}).
-Nonetheless, only so much information can be extracted from still images.
-The dynamics of faces in video data (\eg mannerisms expressed across frames) contain additional information, and audio as well as text transcripts (\ie contextual data describing the speech and other sounds) can widen the range of cues we model to discriminate between relatives and non-relatives.
-We propose the first large-scale multi-media dataset for kinship recognition.
-Specifically, we leveraged the familial data of the \ac{fiw} image database to build upon the existing resource~\cite{robinson2016families,robinson2018visual}, using the still-images of \ac{fiw} and adding video, audio, visual-audio, and text data of subjects.
-Note that video, audio, and visual-audio differ in that the latter has the face speaking and the speech spoken are aligned, while the others are independent, unaligned clips.
-After its predecessor, we dubbed the database \ac{fiwmm} (Fig.~\ref{fig:teaser}).
-En route to bridging research-and-reality, we follow the protocols of \ac{fiw}~\cite{robinson2020recognizing}, but now with the capacity to be template-based (\ie per \ac{nist} in~\cite{maze2018iarpa}).
+Nowadays, \ac{fiw} continues to challenge researchers with various views of image-based tasks.
+A myriad of methods showed the ability of machinery to use still-images to find kinship in a pair or group of subjects.
+Nonetheless, only so much information can be extracted from still-images.
+The dynamics of faces in video data (\eg mannerisms expressed across frames) have other information, and audio and text transcripts (\ie contextual data describing the speech and other sounds) can widen the range of cues we model to discriminate between relatives and non-relatives.
+We propose the first large-scale multimedia dataset for kinship recognition.
+Specifically, we used the familial data of the \ac{fiw} image database to build upon the existing resource~\cite{robinson2016families,robinson2018visual}, using the still-images of \ac{fiw} and adding video, audio, audiovisual, and text data of subjects.
+Note that the difference between the video and audio compared to the \dif{audiovisual} is that the former two are single modality and the latter has multiple modalities-- \dif{audiovisual} clips \dif{have talking-face tracks} aligned with the speech signal.
+After its predecessor, \dif{the} database was dubbed \ac{fiwmm}.
+En route to bridging \dif{research and reality,} we follow the protocols of \ac{fiw}~\cite{robinson2020recognizing}, but now can be template-based (\ie per \ac{nist} in~\cite{maze2018iarpa}). \diff{Figure~\ref{fig:teaser} depicts a sample family with \ac{mm} for MLK and his daughter.}